 But watch out!
 That Metal Gear Solid 2 half-hour cutscene includes a Press X to Not Die scene where Raiden is being suffocated, requiring the player to hammer Triangle to keep his oxygen bar full.

-The top ranking for 4 can only be earned by completing the game within a certain time limit.
+The top ranking for Guns of the Patriots can only be earned by completing the game within a certain time limit.
 Unfortunately the time limit is fairly tight and any time spent in the pause screen is included.
 You can still save and quit the game, but habitually leaving it running while using the bathroom or answering the phone will result in rage once you are denied the ranking at the end.
 Of course the game never gives you any hints that pause time counts towards your total...

 Gears of War 2 and 3 feature Horde Mode, where a team of up to five humans fight 50 increasingly powerful waves of enemies.
 There is no safe time to pause, the rare exception being when a wave is failed—the game then waits until the host elects to either restart the wave or throw in the towel, assuming the other players don't also quit during that time (and comebacks are difficult, especially in 3, since fortifications are cleared and everyone reverts to their spawn weapons).